john-hartley/GoCardless.Api/README.md

 ## Features

-- Support for all endpoints, including those which are restricted (thanks to the GoCardless support team for enabling this for me)
+- Support for all major endpoints, including those which are restricted (thanks to the GoCardless support team for enabling this for me)
 - Support for partner integrations
 - `async` all the way down